Columbia Pictures: 1980s: Coca-Cola, Tri-Star, and other acquisitions and ventures

 Many changes occurred in 1986.
 Expanding its television franchise, on May 5, Columbia's parent also bought Merv Griffin Enterprises for $250 million.
 The company was notable for: Wheel of Fortune, Jeopardy!, Dance Fever, and The Merv Griffin Show.
 Months later on August 28, the Columbia Pictures Television Group acquired Danny Arnold's Danny Arnold Productions, Inc..
 The deal included Arnold's rights to the sitcom Barney Miller (Four D Productions) among other produced series such as Fish (The Mimus Corporation), A.E.S.
 Hudson Street (Triseme Corporation), and Joe Bash (Tetagram Ltd.).
 Arnold had dropped the federal and state lawsuits against the television studio, who was accusing them of antitrust violations, fraud, and breach of fiduciary duty.

 Coca-Cola sold the Embassy Pictures division to Dino de Laurentiis, who later folded Embassy Pictures into Dino de Laurentiis Productions, Inc. The company was renamed as De Laurentiis Entertainment Group.
 Coca-Cola also sold Embassy Home Entertainment to Nelson Entertainment.
 Coca-Cola, however, retained the Embassy Pictures name, logo, and trademark.
 HBO was the last partner to drop out of the Tri-Star venture and sold its shares to Columbia Tri-Star later expanded into the television business with its new Tri-Star Television division.

 The same year, Columbia recruited British producer David Puttnam to head the studio.
 Puttnam attempted to defy Hollywood filmmaking by making smaller films instead of big tentpole pictures.
-His criticism of American film production, in addition to the fact that the films he greenlit were mostly flops, left Coke and Hollywood concerned.
+His criticism of American film production, in addition to the fact the films he greenlit were mostly flops, left Coke and Hollywood concerned.

 Puttnam then discontinued multi-picture pacts with various filmmakers, including Norman Jewison, which was permitted to expire before all of the promised product could be delivered.
 Under Puttnam's control, he set up a $270 million package of in-house pictures and acquisitions, and the average lineup of 25 features was expected to be $10.78 million, about $4 million less of the cost at Columbia before Puttnam came on board, and a number of low-cost acquisitions such as Spike Lee's $5 million picture School Daze.

 On October 22, 1986, Greg Coote was appointed by Columbia Pictures as key executive of the studio, to complement David Puttman's pledge on Columbia Pictures to fix its sights over its international market.
-On December 17, 1986, the company acquired a 30% share in Roadshow, Coote & Carroll, a company Greg Coote headed, and decided that they would pick up films and miniseries to put an effort to add it up to Columbia's shares, and listed dozens of theatrical and television films and dozens of miniseries throughout the addition of the Columbia slate.
+On December 17, 1986, the company acquired a 30% share in Roadshow, Coote & Carroll, a company Greg Coote headed, and decided they would pick up films and miniseries to put an effort to add it up to Columbia's shares, and listed dozens of theatrical and television films and dozens of miniseries throughout the addition of the Columbia slate.

 On June 26, 1987, Coca-Cola sold The Walter Reade Organization to Cineplex Odeon Corporation.
 On October 14, 1987, Coca-Cola's entertainment division invested in $30 million in Castle Rock Entertainment with five Hollywood executives.
 Coke's entertainment business division owned 40% in Castle Rock, while the execs owned 60%.